SDR-VariableSelection/ADMMFTIRE/README.md

 # Description

-This is a ADMM-FTIRE package for the submitted paper "Sufficient Dimension Reduction in Ultrahigh Dimension with Fourier Transform".
+This is a ADMM-FTIRE package for the submitted paper "An Iterative ADMM Algorithm in Ultrahigh Dimensional Sufficient Dimension Reduction".

 # Installation